MrHands/uttl-buildout/uttl/buildout/qtdeploy/README.md

 Set this option to 0 to skip deployment of plugins.

+`libraries` (default: 1)

+Set this option to 0 to skip deployment of libraries.

 `compiler-runtime` (default: 1)

 Force deployment of compiler runtime libraries by setting this option to 1.
 Disable deployment by setting it to 0.